Thoughtful accessories for women and the many things we carry.

 April 2019 – The Idea

+Freja was born during an especially stressful night of interview prep.
 It was 1am and I had turned my closet inside out trying to find a sleek tote for the most important interview of my life, that would also fit a change of clothes for an event afterwards.
-Do I go with the one that fits everything but has somehow developed unsightly permanent creases?
-How about the oversized black hole of a bag where pens and business cards disappear forever?
+I came up empty.
 Where were the beautiful, understated totes crafted with attention to the little details?
 I started dreaming about creating something of my own.
-Something small, something interesting.
-Something you could be proud to wear.
+Something small and personal, something interesting.

 July 2019 – The Samples